 - Snip off any diseased or dying roots.
-If the roots are yellow, brown with a mushy texture or completely shriveled then the roots are no able to transport water or nutrients (resulting in yellow leaves) around the plant and should be removed to prevent the potential spread of rot.
+If the roots are yellow, brown with a mushy texture, or completely shriveled then the roots are not able to transport water or nutrients (resulting in yellow leaves) around the plant and should be removed to prevent the potential spread of rot.

 Watch this helpful YouTube video for a visual guide on saving orchids with root rot:

 Should I Cut the Yellow Orchid Leaves Off?